exercism/website-copy/pages/privacy.md

 ## Who we are

-Exercism (also referred to as exercism.io) is an online platform (**Platform**) and associated services designed to help you improve individuals improve their coding skills through practice and mentorship.
+Exercism (also referred to as exercism.io) is ab online platform designed to help you improve individuals improve their coding skills through practice and mentorship.

 Our platform comprises of a web site is located at https://exercism.io (including associated subdomains - such as https://teams.exercism.io), and related application programming interfaces (API’s), command line applications (CLI's) and other online services.